International Student Undergraduate Study

 To apply for undergraduate study at Mount Mary University, you must be in the process of completing or have already completed high school.
 To apply, follow these steps:

-- Submit an online Undergraduate International Student Application for admission and the $100 application fee.
+- Submit an online Undergraduate International Student Application for admission.
+The application is free.

-- Provide proof of English language competency by submitting an official TOEFL score if English is not your native language.
-(Mount Mary’s TOEFL code is 1490; see our English as a Second Language explanation sheet.)
+- Provide proof of English language competency by submitting an official TOEFL or IELTS score if English is not your native language.
+(Mount Mary's TOEFL code is 1490.)
+If you already studied in the U.S. for more than one semester, you are exempt from the language verification requirement.

-- Submit official transcripts from high school/secondary school and any colleges/universities you have attended.
+- Submit official transcripts from high school/secondary school and any colleges/universities you have attended to Mount Mary if the evaluation service does not provide copies of those to Mount Mary.
 (Transcripts must be translated into English by a certified translator or service.)

 - If you are an international student transferring from another U.S. college or university, submit the International Student Transfer Form.
 (Note: This writable PDF form works best with PCs.
 Mac computers are not compatible with saving information in this writable PDF.)